Winning Solutions to Enhance Cooling System Efficiency

 Financial Impact

 Energy consumed during refrigeration plant operation and ongoing aftercare costs typically amounts to 80% to 85% of a plant’s total life cycle cost, with just 15% attributed to the initial capital investment.
 All too often, companies focus on obtaining the lowest prices for capital equipment or aftercare services to the detriment of long term efficiency and reliability.
-With energy costs set to rise by 40% to 50% over the next 10 years, the benefits associated with refocusing on life cycle costs are more important than ever.
+With energy costs remaining volatile and the long-term trajectory continuing upward, the benefits associated with refocusing on life cycle costs are more important than ever..
 Those who do will reap the benefits of greater long term profitability.

 When designing new systems or looking at ways to improve the efficiency of existing installations, there are some key things to consider: